The Equestrian Statue of King Charles II

 [7] Caledonian Mercury 26 Sept 1767

-[8] It is interesting that Cockburn should continue to refer to ‘Parliament Close’ long after it had been renamed Parliament Square – a change to which he had strongly objected.
+[8] It is interesting that Cockburn should continue to refer to ‘Parliament Close’ long after it had been renamed Parliament Square – a change to which he had strongly rejected.

 [9] Lockhart J G, (1819) Peter’s Letters to his Kinsfolk Vol 2 p14